statichunt/statichunt/content/_index.md

 ---
-title: Statichunt | A Curated Directory Of Jamstack Resources
+title: Statichunt | A Curated Directory Of Jamstack Themes and Resources
 description:
   Statichunt is a free open source Jamstack directory that lists hundreds of themes, starters, and resources for Jamstack sites.